Freight Class Density Calculator

 - PCF

-- Pounds per cubic foot, calculated from gross weight divided by occupied cubic feet.
+- Pounds per cubic foot, the gross packed weight divided by occupied cubic feet.

 - Handling unit

-- A pallet, skid, crate, carton group, or other unit tendered to the carrier as one measured piece.
+- A pallet, skid, crate, carton group, or other piece measured and moved as one unit.

 - NMFC

-- National Motor Freight Classification, the classification system used for many LTL commodities.
+- National Motor Freight Classification, the commodity classification system used for many LTL shipments.

 - Dimensional weight